xpipe-io/xpipe/README.md

 - Works for all kinds of shells.
 This includes command shells (e.g. bash, PowerShell, cmd, etc.) and database shells (e.g. PostgreSQL Shell)
 - Comes with integrations for all commonly used terminals for all operating systems
 - Allows you to customize the launched shell's init environment
-- Supports launches from the GUI or command-line
+- Launches from the GUI or command-line

 ## Community